 And so, so, so many more.
 A whole era I’d have missed out on if I’d been younger.
 Of course, if I’d have been older still then maybe I’d have been lucky enough to see the likes of Queen before we lost Freddie, Maiden and Metallica on really quality tours…

 I was at Papa Roach the other night, and I bet a significant portion of the crowd hadn’t even been born when their debut album came out twenty years ago.
-But the thing is, they all knew it.
+But the thing is, they all knew every damn song off it.

 Music lasts, memories last and I’m lucky enough to have a shitload of them.